jagrutimohanty/SQLandDataframePreprocess/HAPPINESS-APP/README.md

 6. Coverting from dataframe to sqlite table
 7. Coverting from sqlite table to dataframe
 8. Finding the intersection or common columns for two dataframes
-9. Finding the nth percentile of the numerical columns
-10. Next page is displays percentiles
+9. Finding the nth percentile of the numerical columns and next page is displays percentiles